yrosseel/lavaan.org.old/support.md

 3. create an issue on [GitHub](https://github.com/yrosseel/lavaan/issues) (to remind me, once we have agreed it is a bug)

 But please, *always* include a reproducible example containing an R script, and a snippet of your data (just enough to reproduce the issue).
+And make sure you are using the latest version of lavaan.

 All verified bugs (and other reported issues) are listed in the [version history](/history/index.html).